hossainmobarak/hossainmobarak.github.io/_pages/about.md

   - /about.html
 ---

-I am a doctoral candidate at the University of Oxford specialising in sociology of education, social stratification, educational inequality, and political economy of development.
+I am a doctoral candidate at the University of Oxford specialising in the sociology of education, social stratification, educational inequality, and political economy of development.
+My research is primarily concenred about drawing \
+evidence

 Research
 ======